4D4J/4D4J/README.md

 - I have for goal to after my back go on a UT, Université Technologique

+- I dev now on a website for my teacher, a website to cell sneaker create by him

+- I like python for create some script and later toi create my A.I.

 ##  I dev with different langague
 <div style="display: flex; justify-content: space-around; width: 100%">
 <img alt="visual Studio Code" width="48px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png"/>